-Beni Hassan @ Macquarie would not be possible without the help of a number of funding agencies, private sponsors and grant schemes.
-We express our gratitude to the following funding agencies and schemes:
+Beni Hassan @ Macquarie would not be possible without the facilitation from a number of authorities, funding agencies and grant schemes.
+We express our gratitude to the following:

 - Australian Research Council - Discovery Projects Scheme: 'Measuring meaning in Egyptian art: A new approach to an intractable problem'.
 DP160102223.
 Investigators: Naguib Kanawati, Linda Evans, Alexandra Woods, Janice Kamrin (Metropolitan Museum of Art).
 2016-2018.
 ARC webpage.